oat-sa/lib-lti1p3-core/README.md

 ## Tutorials

-Some tutorials, presented by topics.
+You can find below some tutorials, presented by topics.

+### Required implementations

+- how to implement the library [required interfaces](doc/tut/jwks.md)

+- how to provide a [JWKS endpoint](doc/security/jwks.md)

 ### Resource Link
 - how to use the [3rd party login initiation creation service](doc/platform/third_party_initiated_login_creation.md)

-Tool
 - how to provide the [3rd party login initiation handling endpoint](doc/tool/third_party_initiated_login_handling.md)

 ### Security